-Goal P-SE 9.
-Child recognizes self as a unique individual having own abilities, characteristics, emotions, and interests.

-Goal P-SE 10.
-Child expresses confidence in own skills and positive feelings about self.
+- P-SE 9.
+Child recognizes self as a unique individual having own abilities, characteristics, emotions, and interests. - P-SE 10.
+Child expresses confidence in own skills and positive feelings about self. - P-SE 11.

-Goal P-SE 11.
 Child has sense of belonging to family, community, and other groups.

-Initiative Attachment/Relationships Self-Regulation When adults help children recognize that they each have unique skills and that their individual efforts can lead to positive outcomes, children may be more likely to take more explore and try new things.
-A child's sense of identity is developed not only by his/her own perceptions and expectations, but also by the perceptions and expectations of significant people in their life.
+INITIATIVE: When adults help children recognize that they each have unique skills and that their individual efforts can lead to positive outcomes, children may be more likely to take more explore and try new things.

+ATTACHMENT/RELATIONSHIPS: A child's sense of identity is developed not only by his/her own perceptions and expectations, but also by the perceptions and expectations of significant people in their life.
 Adults who communicate to children that they have strengths, that they are valued, and that they are important members of the classroom community are providing the foundation for the development of healthy relationships.

-Children should be provided with opportunities to demonstrate their emerging abilities.
+SELF-REGULATION: Children should be provided with opportunities to demonstrate their emerging abilities.
 When children are given expectations, guidelines, and opportunities they can learn to reflect, reason, problem-solve and consider the consequences of the actions they may choose.

-Consider the following examples taken from the DECA-P2: Look forward to activities at home or school; Show confidence in his/her ability
+Consider the following example from the DECA Preschool: Look forward to activities at home or school; Show confidence in his/her ability.

-AGE: Preschool

-DOMAIN: APPROACHES TO LEARNING

-Sub-Domain: Emotional and Behavioral Self-Regulation

-ATL 1.
-Child manages emotions with increasing independence.

-ATL 2.
-Child follows classroom rules and routines with increasing independence.

-ATL 3.
-Child appropriately handles and takes care of classroom materials.
+- P-ATL 1.
+Child manages emotions with increasing independence. - P-ATL 2.
+Child follows classroom rules and routines with increasing independence. - P-ATL 3.
+Child appropriately handles and takes care of classroom materials. - P-ATL 4.

-ATL 4.
 Child manages actions, words, and behaviors with increasing independence.

-hildren are active constructors of their wn understanding of the world around When children actively participate in the Teachers of young children play a vital nem.
-They benefit from initiating and egulating their own learning activities and from interacting with peers. care of the classroom, they feel more like a part of the classroom community.
-As a connection to the classroom grows, children tend to display less disruptive behaviors and are more likely to develop healthy relationships with peers and adults. role in helping children develop foundational self-regulation skills.
+INITIATIVE: Children are active constructors of their own understanding of the world around them.
+They benefit from initiating and regulating their own learning activities and from interacting with peers.

+ATTACHMENT/RELATIONSHIPS: When children actively participate in the care of the classroom, they feel more like a part of the classroom community.
+As a connection to the classroom grows, children tend to display less disruptive behaviors and are more likely to develop healthy relationships with peers and adults.

+SELF-REGULATION: Teachers of young children play a vital role in helping children develop foundational self-regulation skills.
 Fortunately, young children's everyday experiences offer abundant opportunities for developing self-regulation.
 As teachers work with intention, children can develop meaningful self-regulatory skills while learning to care for the classroom environment.